ChangWynn/CV/README.md

 ### Casino Gaming Inspector
  - **Playboy Club/Metropolitan Mayfair** - *London, UK*

-    - Monitored casino games to ensure compliance with regulations and procedures, maintaining fair and secure gaming environments.
+    - Monitored casino games to ensure compliance with regulations and procedures, maintaining a fair and secure gaming environment.
     - Supported dealers with accurate payouts and facilitated smooth gaming sessions, contributing to customer satisfaction and gameplay quality.
-    - Reported relevant gaming activities to the management team, providing valuable insights for decision-making and maintaining transparency.
+    - Reported relevant gaming activities to both the management and surveillance team, providing valuable insights for decision-making and maintaining transparency.
-    - Collaborated with the surveillance team to investigate and resolve disputes or disruptions, ensuring a seamless and enjoyable gaming experience.

 ###### 2016-2019
 ### Casino Game Dealer
 - **Empire Casino** - *London, UK*
 - **Aspers Casino** - *Newcastle, UK*

-    - Conducted casino games including Roulette and BlackJack performing quick and accurate payouts, ensuring an optimal game pace and customer satisfaction.
+    - Conducted casino games including Roulette and BlackJack performing with proficient dealing skills, ensuring an optimal game pace and customer satisfaction.
     - Collaborated with the inspector through clear commentaries and communicating relevant gaming activities, ensuring a transparent and secure gaming environments.

 ###### 2012-2015